Lightning Tensor device¶

 ).
 For more details on how the cutoff

-works, please check it out the cuQuantum documentation.
+works, please check the cuQuantum documentation.

 import pennylane as qml